 The RealSupport™ program was developed to provide support and information to people who are receiving, or may be appropriate candidates for, Sandostatin LAR Depot.
 This program does not replace the information provided by health care professionals.
 It offers additional information from health care experts and other people who are receiving Sandostatin LAR Depot.
 For more information, visit the Sandostatin LAR Depot Facebook page at www.facebook.com/SandostatinLARDepot.

-The Sandostatin Immediate-release (IR) Injection Sample Program allows health care providers to request samples of Sandostatin® (octreotide acetate) Immediate-release Injection to be delivered to their offices.
+The Sandostatin Immediate-Release Injection Sample Program allows health care providers to request samples of Sandostatin® (octreotide acetate) Immediate-Release Injection to be delivered to their offices.

-To receive a Sandostatin IR Injection sample for your patients who have the severe diarrhea and flushing associated with metastatic carcinoid tumors, talk to your Novartis representative.
+To receive a Sandostatin Immediate-Release Injection sample for your patients who have the severe diarrhea and flushing associated with metastatic carcinoid tumors, talk to your Novartis representative.

 IMPORTANT SAFETY INFORMATION

-Drug Interactions: The following drugs require monitoring and possible dose adjustment when used with Sandostatin LAR Depot: cyclosporine, insulin, oral hypoglycemic agents, beta-blockers, and bromocriptine.
+- The following drugs require monitoring and possible dose adjustment when used with Sandostatin LAR Depot: cyclosporine, insulin, oral hypoglycemic agents, beta-blockers, and bromocriptine.
 Octreotide has been associated with alterations in nutrient absorption, so it may have an effect on absorption of orally administered drugs.
-Drugs mainly metabolized by CYP3A4 and which have a low therapeutic index should be used with caution.
+Drugs mainly metabolized by CYP3A4 and which have a low therapeutic index should be used with caution

 Please see full Prescribing Information.